peisong-zhang/peisong-zhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-[//]: # (Hi!
-I am currently a first-year Master’s student at the Yang Loo Lin School of Medicine, [National University of Singapore]&#40;https://medicine.nus.edu.sg/&#41;, majoring in Precision Health and Medicine.
-I received my Bachelor’s degree in Applied Physics from School of Science, Jimei University in 2023, advised by Prof. [Zhijin Wang]&#40;https://scholar.google.com/citations?user=rKUpBpMAAAAJ&hl=en&#41;. )

-[//]: # (My research focuses on time series forecasting, causal world model, and machine learning for medical practice.)

-[//]: # (Additionally, I collaborate closely with Mr. [Yaohui Huang]&#40;https://scholar.google.com/citations?user=cl5HYUEAAAAJ&hl=en&#41; and Prof. [Xiufeng Liu]&#40;https://scholar.google.com/citations?user=pbf7EH4AAAAJ&hl=en&#41;.)

-[//]: # ()
-[//]: # ([//]: # &#40;Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons]&#40;http://fortawesome.github.io/Font-Awesome/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.&#41;)
-[//]: # (Currently, I'm having a research internship in CogAI4Sci Lab, supervised by Prof. [Dianbo Liu]&#40;https://www.cogai4sci.com/&#41;.)
+I’m interested in building **causal machine learning** and **self-evolving AI** for medicine—models that can reason about interventions, learn from clinical feedback, and improve safely over time.

+My research sits at the intersection of causal inference and temporal modeling, with a focus on:
+- causal treatment outcome estimation and counterfactual prediction for healthcare,
+- causal representation learning,
+- time-series modeling of patient trajectories and medical decision support.

-Hi!
-I recently completed my Master’s degree in Precision Health and Medicine (PHM) at the Yong Loo Lin School of Medicine, [National University of Singapore](https://medicine.nus.edu.sg/)
-, where I conducted my capstone project under the supervision of [Prof. Dianbo Liu](https://www.cogai4sci.com/) .
-I obtained my Bachelor’s degree in Applied Physics from the School of Science, Jimei University, in 2023, advised by Prof. Zhijin Wang
+I recently completed my Master’s degree in Precision Health and Medicine (PHM) at the Yong Loo Lin School of Medicine, [National University of Singapore](https://medicine.nus.edu.sg/).
+I conducted my capstone project under the supervision of [Prof. Dianbo Liu](https://www.cogai4sci.com/).
+Previously, I obtained my Bachelor’s degree in Applied Physics from the School of Science, Jimei University (2023), advised by Prof. Zhijin Wang.
-.

-My research is driven by a vision to build self-improving AI systems that can learn, reason, and adapt within the complex dynamics of human health.
-I am particularly interested in developing causal and temporal models that move beyond prediction—toward understanding how interventions shape patient trajectories and how machines can continuously refine their medical reasoning from real-world evidence.

-Starting January 2026, I will be joining the [CogAI4Sci Lab](https://www.cogai4sci.com/) as a Ph.D. student, supervised by Prof. Dianbo Liu and co-supervised by [Prof. Roger Foo](https://www.foo-lab.sg/roger-foo), where I will work on self-improving AI for medicine—developing adaptive learning systems that continuously refine their reasoning and decision-making from clinical experience.
+Starting January 2026, I will join the [CogAI4Sci Lab](https://www.cogai4sci.com/) as a Ph.D. student, supervised by Prof. Dianbo Liu and co-supervised by [Prof. Roger Foo](https://www.foo-lab.sg/roger-foo), to work on self-evolving AI for medicine.

-`I am actively looking for **two research interns** who are passionate about *causal treatment outcome estimation for healthcare*.
-If you are interested in working on **causal representation learning**, **time-series modeling**, or **AI for medical decision support**, please feel free to drop me an email!`